kuzmin-no/Cisco-AireOS-WLC-config-decryption-tool/readme.md

 Obtaining Passwords from Cisco Wireless LAN Controllers (Ryansecurity, 16.05.2014) https://herrymorison.tistory.com/entry/Obtaining-Passwords-from-Cisco-Wireless-LAN-Controllers

-The PSK hex from the tool output can be added manually to then new configuration file, CLI or via WebGUI:
+The PSK hex from the tool output can be added manually to the new configuration file, CLI or via WebGUI:

 ```
 wlan <WLAN profile name> <WLAN ID> <SSID>